BuchEPP/Buch/README.md

-# Book Elementarteilchenphysik (in german)
+# Elementary Particle Physics

-### Authors
+Here additional material for the book
-- Christoph Berger
+- Elementarteilchenphysik (in german)
-- Gregor Herten
+- Publisher: Springer
-### Publisher: Springer
+- Authors: Christoph Berger, Gregor Herten is provided.

-In this folder additional material to the book is provided.
+Sub-folders contain:
-- Solutions to the exercise problems
+- Solutions to exercise problems
 - Notebooks with detailed calculations
 - Corrections to the printed edition